Job 38:36

 e.
 Septuagint: And who has given to women skill in weaving, or knowledge of embroidery?

-c. in the inward parts [2910 * tuwehah] [Strong: in the sense of overlaying…the kidneys (as being covered)…the inmost thought, inward parts.]
+c. [in the] inward parts [Strong: 2910 tuwchah too-khaw' from 2909 (or 2902) in the sense of overlaying; (in the plural only) the kidneys (as being covered); hence (figuratively) the inmost thought:--inward parts.]
 [AMG: A feminine plural noun indicating an inward part, the inner being.
 It refers to a person’s moral consciousness.]
 [Gesenius: according to the Hebrew interpreters reins, so called because of their being covered over with fat.]
 [Outline of Biblical Usage: inner regions, hidden recesses, inward parts]

 1).
 According to Blue Letter Bible, this Hebrew word is used 2 times in the Old Testament, here in Job and also once in Psalms.